NocturnalSolutions/KituraBook/5-kuery.md

-# Chapter 5: Database connectivity with Kuery
+# Chapter 5: Database Connectivity with Kuery

 Pretty much any web application with more than a trivial level of complexity will be interfacing with a database.
 Consider a massive site like Wikipedia or a lowly WordPress blog; both are, when you get down to it, interfaces for a database of articles.